hashicorp/terraform-google-vault/examples/vault-consul-image/README.md

 1. Run `packer build vault-consul.json`.

-When the build finishes, it will output the IDs of the new AMIs.
-To see how to deploy one of these AMIs, check out the [vault-cluster-private](/examples/vault-cluster-private) and [vault-cluster-public](/examples/vault-cluster-public) examples.
+When the build finishes, it will output the ID of the new Google Image.
+To see how to deploy this Image, check out the [vault-cluster-private](/examples/vault-cluster-private) and [vault-cluster-public](/examples/vault-cluster-public) examples.